Talent tug of war: Fears NZ lost out after immigration site glitch

 "We need a major revamp because the world is now competing for talent – and we still have the 2016 attitude that it's a privilege to even apply to come to New Zealand," Seymour said.

-"No bank would shut down for two years, then say it can't keep up with demand once it re-opens – but that's what Immigration New Zealand has gotten away with."
+"No bank would shut down for two years, then say it can't keep up with demand once it re-opens – but that's what Immigration New Zealand has got away with."

 MBIE's general manager border and visa operations Nicola Hogg said all AEWV applications are being made on a new, enhanced immigration online platform.